tacofoundation/specification/README.md

 <img src="https://github.com/user-attachments/assets/f41109aa-357f-4a2c-b348-e39192a9ccc6" alt="TACO logical structure" width="75%">
 </p>
 </a>
-<p><strong>Figure 2:</strong> TACO logical structure.
+<sub><strong>Figure 2:</strong> TACO logical structure.
 A <code>SAMPLE</code> encapsulates raw data and metadata, with a pointer to a <code>DataSource</code>.
 Supported data sources include <code>GDALDataset</code>, <code>BYTES</code>, and <code>TORTILLA</code>.
-TACO extends <code>TORTILLA</code> by adding high-level dataset metadata.</p>
+TACO extends <code>TORTILLA</code> by adding high-level dataset metadata.</sub>

 A SAMPLE represents the minimal self-contained and smallest indivisible unit for AI training and evaluation.
 Each SAMPLE encapsulates the actual data and metadata ([**Figure 3**](#fig3)).
 Importantly, each SAMPLE contains a pointer to a DataSource that specifies how to access the underlying data.
 TACO supports three primary DataSource types: (i) GDALDataset, for raster or vector data readable by the GDAL library; (ii) BYTES, representing raw byte streams for unsupported or custom formats; and (iii) TORTILLA.
 While the BYTES option is available, GDALDataset is recommended for partial read support.

-The TORTILLA serves as a container that manages multiple SAMPLE instances.
-All SAMPLEs within a TORTILLA share a uniform metadata schema, enabling the combined metadata to be represented as a dataframe.
-Since TORTILLA implements the DataSource interface, it can be referenced within a SAMPLE, enabling recursive nesting of TORTILLA containers.
-This design supports the representation of hierarchical datasets while preserving the modularity and self-contained nature of individual SAMPLEs.

-Building upon TORTILLA, the TACO class extends this container structure by adding comprehensive dataset-level metadata ([**Figure 4**](#fig4)).
-This additional metadata provides a semantic collection overview, supporting dataset management, discovery, and interoperability.

 <a name="fig3"></a>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/52dad4b8-d680-4f43-b666-23572e48df2e" alt="Semantic description of SAMPLE metadata" width="80%">
 </p>

-<p><strong>Figure 3:</strong> Semantic description of the <code>SAMPLE</code> metadata.
+<sub><strong>Figure 3:</strong> Semantic description of the <code>SAMPLE</code> metadata.
 The <code>Metadata</code> class contains essential file identification and storage fields.
 An abstract <code>Extension</code> class defines the interface for optional metadata, allowing for expansion.
 Specific extensions (marked with <code>&lt;&lt;Extension&gt;&gt;</code> in the header) like <code>STAC</code>, <code>RAI</code>, <code>STATS</code>, <code>Flood</code>, and <code>Methane</code> inherit from <code>Extension</code>, each adding domain-specific attributes.
-This design enables adding extensions without modifying the core <code>Metadata</code> structure.</p>
+This design enables adding extensions without modifying the core <code>Metadata</code> structure.</sub>

+The TORTILLA serves as a container that manages multiple SAMPLE instances.
+All SAMPLEs within a TORTILLA share a uniform metadata schema, enabling the combined metadata to be represented as a dataframe.
+Since TORTILLA implements the DataSource interface, it can be referenced within a SAMPLE, enabling recursive nesting of TORTILLA containers.
+This design supports the representation of hierarchical datasets while preserving the modularity and self-contained nature of individual SAMPLEs.

+Building upon TORTILLA, the TACO class extends this container structure by adding comprehensive dataset-level metadata ([**Figure 4**](#fig4)).
+This additional metadata provides a semantic collection overview, supporting dataset management, discovery, and interoperability.

 <a name="fig4"></a>
 <p align="center">
   <img src="https://github.com/user-attachments/assets/e522fc11-7cc1-4670-a836-3491c1c2b1c2" alt="Semantic description of SAMPLE metadata" width="80%">
 </p>
-<p><strong>Figure 4:</strong> Semantic description of the TACO dataset-level metadata.
+<sub><strong>Figure 4:</strong> Semantic description of the TACO dataset-level metadata.
 Core dataset information is structured in the Metadata class, linking mandatory and optional fields.
-Extensions, modeled through the abstract Extension class, allow modular inclusion of additional metadata such as RAI, Publications, and Sensor information, ensuring flexibility and scalability.</p>
+Extensions, modeled through the abstract Extension class, allow modular inclusion of additional metadata such as RAI, Publications, and Sensor information, ensuring flexibility and scalability.</sub>

 #### Semantic Description